 I love Harrington’s style, inspired by old masters and combined with contemporary elements, which makes his art quite unique.

-Harrington painted the large scale ‘Duel of Bristol’ during 2012 See No Evil Festival.
+Harrington painted the large-scale ‘Duel of Bristol’ during the 2012 See No Evil Festival.
 If you visit Belfast, don’t miss the beautiful ‘The Duel of Belfast, Dance By Candlelight’ in the Cathedral Quarter.

 El Mac, Clothed with the Sun